Welcome to the Machine: How the FF Campaign Epitomizes Contemporary Berkeley Nepotism

 Financial Shell Game Launches Measure FF

 One of the more intriguing examples of Council’s “revolving door” financing involves Walk Bike Berkeley.
 This “qualified” organization provided the first major cash infusion to the FF campaign, $15,000.
-However, these funds came from Oakland-based Bike East Bay.
+However, these funds came through Oakland-based Bike East Bay.
 Walk Bike Berkeley is identified as an “intermediary” for Bike East Bay.
 More intriguing is the fact that Bike East Bay reports receiving over $10,000 per year over the past five years from the City of Berkeley (2019, 2020, 2021, 2022, 2023).
+[Please see comments below as Bike East Bay describes its role as a fiscal agent for funds raised by Walk Bike Berkeley.]

 In short, an Oakland organization receiving over $50,000 at City Council’s discretion served as the financial foundation of the Measure FF campaign.
 If this shell game was not enough, the Measure L committee soon followed suit by transferring $12,000 to the campaign.
 Thus, from day one, the FF campaign amassed a massive campaign budget from organizations that are direct recipients of millions in Berkeley residents’ tax dollars doled out at City Council’s discretion.
 Meanwhile back at City Hall, Council requested and received an opinion from the City Attorney that they could participate in the FF campaign, freeing them to use their subsidized mailers and other resources to advocate for the measure.